j3camero/rustcult.com/README.md

 ### Contributing

-This project is accepting Pull Requests.
+This project accepts Pull Requests.
 For feature ideas see Issues.
 Join the [Discord](https://discord.gg/rustgov).

 ### Laser Images